Ajasmhdn/Aithon-website/README.md

-AI Hackathon
+AITHON

-Welcome to the AI Hackathon, a virtual event where teams of developers, data scientists, and engineers come together to create innovative solutions using artificial intelligence.
+Welcome to the AI Hackathon website, a offline event where teams of developers, data scientists, and engineers come together to create innovative solutions using artificial intelligence.

 Description